-The College of Education and Human Development's alternative post baccalaureate route to teacher certification is the Master of Arts in Teaching degree (MAT).
+The College of Education and Human Development offers the alternative post baccalaureate certification program as either the Master of Arts in Teaching degree or as a non-masters alternate certification program.
 A description of the MAT degree is located in the Graduate School section of this catalogue.
 Further information may be obtained by contacting the Office of the Dean, College of Education and Human Development, Cate Teacher Education Center.